What is Bowed Tendon Horse and How It Can Affect Your Horse

 Bowed tendons come in various severities, depending on the type, location, intensity of the swelling/injury, etc.

-The severity of the bowed tendon will affect how your horse heals and how long it takes for your horse to heal.
+The severity of the bowed tendon horse will affect how the injury heals and how long it takes for the injury to heal.

 However, in most cases, your horse will be “right as rein” in about half a year or more.